25 Useful iPhone Widgets You Should Use in 2024

-If you can keep track of essential information related to an app right from the home screen, why waste your precious time digging deep into the app just to keep yourself updated?
-Whether you wish to track the latest emails without jumping into your iPhone email app, monitor your total steps without opening your workout app, keep an eye on your favorite subreddits, or take a glance at your memorable shots with utmost ease, the best iPhone home screen widgets have got you fully covered.
+When you can check out all the essential information right from the home screen, what’s the need to dig deep into the app just to keep yourself updated?
+Whether you wish to track the latest emails or monitor your total steps without opening your workout app, the best iPhone home screen widgets have got you fully covered.
 But which is worthy of your specific taste?
 For that, be sure to explore our massive roundup of the 25 useful iPhone widgets before deriving any conclusion.

-Note: We have included both Today View and Home Screen widgets.
+Note: We have included both Today View and Home Screen widgets in this article.

 1. Launcher